quon-titative-biology/examples/scAlign_kowalcyzk_et_al/scAlign_kowalcyzk_et_al.md

 ```

 ## Alignment of young and old HSCs
-Now we align the young and old cpopulations. scAlign returns a low-dimensional joint embedding space where the effect of age is
+Now we align the young and old cpopulations for multiple input types which are specified by `encoder.data`. `scAlign` returns a
-removed allowing us to use the complete dataset for downstream analyses such as clustering or differential expression.
+low-dimensional joint embedding space where the effect of age is removed allowing us to use the complete dataset for downstream analyses such as clustering or differential expression.
+For the gene level input we also run the decoder procedure which projects each cell into logcount space for both conditions to perform paired single cell differential expressional.

 ```R
 ## Run scAlign with high_var_genes as input to the encoder (alignment) and logcounts with the decoder (projections).